chakki-works/chazutsu/chazutsu/datasets/README.md

 * `Text8`

-In this dataset, `test_size` is treated as bytes (maga byte) for splitting the file.
+In this dataset, `test_size` is treated as bytes (mega byte) for splitting the file.
 Default is 10Mb accordings to [Learning Longer Memory in Recurrent Neural Networks](https://arxiv.org/abs/1412.7753).

 **Dataset File format**